Alcohol and the Law in Rights

 If you are over 16 and not under a supervision order then you are an adult in the eyes of the law and will be charged with any relevant offences.
 You may also be asked to move away from the area you are in.

-Quite often the Police are called to an area as neighbours or members of the public, have complained about anti-social behaviour such as noise or swearing.
+Quite often the Police are called to an area as neighbours, or members of the public, have complained about anti-social behaviour such as excessive noise.

 What happens if I am under 16?

 If you have been charged with an offence, are under 16 and not on supervision, the police will report the matter to the Scottish Children's Reporter Administration.
 This means you may have a criminal record and have to attend a children's panel hearing.

 The Children's Panel will assess a young person's circumstances and decide what actions are required.

 Remember: criminal convictions can impact on the rest of your life - for example, when applying for jobs or even for travelling abroad!